Yukari Fresh

-Yukari Fresh (real name Yukari Takasaki (高崎ゆかり, Takasaki Yukari)), is a Shibuya-kei artist.
+Yukari Takasaki (高崎ゆかり), known professionally as Yukari Fresh, is a Japanese Shibuya-kei musician.
+She briefly adopted the moniker of Yukari Rotten in 2004.

 Beginnings

-Yukari Takasaki was one of seventeen members of Tokyo's Escalator Records' first bands, Snapshot.
+Takasaki was one of seventeen members of Tokyo's Escalator Records' first bands, Snapshot.
 The duo (Takasaki and her current husband, Yugo Katayama) released several singles and EPs, but turned to solo and other collaborative work in the later mid-90s.

 Solo debut

-Yukari debuted with the cheekily titled Yukari's Perfect! in 1997 on Escalator Records.
+Takasaki debuted in 1997 with Yukari's Perfect! on Escalator Records.
 The record featured such guests as Hideki Kaji and the Genbeat.
-The poppy, whimsical record gained the attention of Shibuya-kei artists (Cornelius, Kahimi Karie, and other early Shibuya-kei artists) and Germany's Bungalow Records (the label which pressed a split single with Stereo Total later in 1997), even though Yukari was still a newcomer to the solo music scene.
-Yukari was asked to contribute to the 1998 Sushi 4004 compilation, a compilation which featured other Shibuya-kei artists of repute such as Kahimi Karie, Takako Minekawa, Fantastic Plastic Machine, and Yoshinori Sunahara.
+The poppy, whimsical record gained the attention of Shibuya-kei artists (Cornelius, Kahimi Karie, and other early Shibuya-kei artists) and Germany's Bungalow Records (the label which pressed a split single with Stereo Total later in 1997), even though Takasaki was still a newcomer to the solo music scene.
+Takasaki was asked to contribute to the 1998 Sushi 4004 compilation, a compilation which featured other Shibuya-kei artists of repute such as Kahimi Karie, Takako Minekawa, Fantastic Plastic Machine, and Yoshinori Sunahara.
 The compilation introduced listeners to the world of J pop, and the Shibuya-kei scene.